 Nagle continues, “Looking at the history and promotion of condom use, is a great example of how we can change behavior to slow an epidemic.
 Condom use was promoted for sexually active people in response to the AIDS epidemic in the 90s in order to prevent the transmission of HIV.
 Today, communication needs to be promoted among sexually active people in response to the epidemic of rape, assault and sexual violence in order to prevent unwanted sexual experiences.
 Just like pausing to put on a condom prevents STIs, pausing to check in with your partner prevents unwanted sexual experiences.”

-Say It With A Condom is an alternative marketing company that promotes strategic messages through condom packaging.
-The goal of their collection of Consent Condoms is to use condom packaging to promote the idea that a conversation about consent prior to engagement in any sort of sexual activity is essential.
-“Consent should never just be assumed or implied, and that is what we hope this line of Consent Condoms will convey”
+Say It With A Condom is an alternative marketing company that advances strategic messages through condom packaging.
+The goal of their Consent Condoms campaign is to promote the idea that a conversation about consent prior to engagement in any sort of sexual activity is essential.
+“Consent should never just be assumed or implied, and that is what we hope this line of Consent Condoms will convey,” says Alicia Thomas, Director of Marketing and Communications at Say It With A Condom.

 "The goal here is to upset rape culture by making a conversation about consent an essential, sexy part of any hook-up,” says Benjamin Sherman, founder of Say It With A Condom.
 “We knew Force was the right partner for this campaign because we have the same end goals.
 We’re both trying to encourage consent in unique, fun ways that are just crazy enough to make a real difference."